 When it comes to financial statements, with calculations upon calculations that rely on data from different locations, one mistake can make a significant difference to the end result.

-Take for example the case of TransAlta, a Canadian power generator company.
-In 2003, a simple spreadsheet error cost the firm $24 million.
+Take for example the case of TransAlta, a Canadian power generator company that once suffered a $24 million loss due to a simple spreadsheet error.

 TransAlta chief executive Steve Snyder said the snafu was “literally a cut-and-paste error in an Excel spreadsheet that we did not detect when we did our final sorting and ranking bids prior to submission.”